zeta709/dotfiles-colorschemes/README.md

 Basically, it initializes a new git directory inside this directory, and add color scheme repositories as submodules.
 Thus, this repository itself will not be affected when you add or remove color scheme repositories.
-At the same time, it is easy to mange theme repositories.
+At the same time, it is easy to manage theme repositories.

 ``` sh
 $ ./get_others.example.sh # review the file before execute it